interrogator/thesis/README.md

 3. The dataset used for the thesis
 4. Slides from presentations

-The thesis relies extensively on *corpkit*, a purpose-built Python module, which is available [on GitHub](https://www.github.com/interrogator/corpkit) and [ReadtheDocs](http://corpkit.readthedocs.io).
+The thesis relies extensively on *corpkit*, a purpose-built Python module, which is available via [GitHub](https://www.github.com/interrogator/corpkit) and [ReadtheDocs](http://corpkit.readthedocs.io).

 ## Working with Jupyter Notebooks